Same-DayLicensed

 Pharmacist consulting with patient about medication side effects

 Hydrocodone, like all opioid medications, can cause various side effects that patients should be aware of before beginning treatment.
-Understanding these potential effects helps patients recognize when to contact their healthcare provider and ensures safe medication management.
+Understanding these potential effects helps patients recognize when to contact their healthcare provider and manage their medication safely.

 Common Side Effects May Include: